Illustration of parent nursing an infant

 Relactation definition and examples

-Per the Centers for Disease Control & Prevention (CDC), “Relactation is the process by which a parent re-establishes lactation after having stopped for some time (weeks or months).
+Per the Centers for Disease Control and Prevention (CDC), “Relactation is the process by which a parent re-establishes lactation after having stopped for some time (weeks, or even years).
 Relactation can also apply to a parent who previously breastfed (or chestfed) a biological child and now wishes to make milk for an adopted child, a partner’s child, or a child birthed by a surrogate.”

 Rosenthal shared these examples of people who might choose to relactate: